-In Whitehorse 52.6 per cent of people do not meet either the fruit or vegetable consumption guidelines and 15.3 per cent of people consume take-away food more than once a week. ^{cii} 6.1 per cent of people consume sweetened drinks daily.
-Men are less likely to meet the dietary guidelines for healthy eating than women.

-The Whitehorse Well-being Profiler Survey (2017) of 3,000 students in Whitehorse highlighted how physical activity participation for young people declines as they progress through secondary school, particularly for girls.
-For these students levels of physical exercise, sleep quality and perception of general health are declining rapidly from Years 6 to 12.
+In Whitehorse 52.6 per cent of people do not meet either the fruit or vegetable consumption guidelines and 15.3 per cent of people consume take-away food more than once a week.
+6.1 per cent of people consume sweetened drinks daily.
+Men are less likely to meet the dietary guidelines for healthy eating than women.cii particularly for girls.ciii For these students levels of physical exercise, sleep quality and perception of general health are declining rapidly from Years 6 to 12.
 In the 2017 survey, 26 per cent of young people were not satisfied with their health, with 7 out of 10 reporting that they often feel sleepy and tired.
 Young people who reported having 7 hours or less of sleep also tend to report lower satisfaction with quality of sleep.
-Also, 58 per cent reported spending 4 hours or more each day engaging in sedentary activities at home such as watching television, doing homework, or playing games.^{civ}
+Also, 58 per cent reported spending 4 hours or more each day engaging in sedentary activities at home such as watching television, doing homework, or playing games.civ